-It’s very easy, as we move forward as a culture, to leave behind the relics of the past.
-However, there are certain things that have stood the test of time, and served as important tools and artforms to express and transmit culture, as well as to educate and entertain.
+As we move forward as a culture, it’s easy to leave behind the relics of the past.
+However, there are certain things that stand the test of time, and preserve culture as they educate and entertain.
 These inspirational poems about life are among them.

 Poetry can be therapeutic for both its writers and its readers.
-It can give us advice about how to leave, and it can teach us important lessons about the past.
+It can give us advice about how to live teach us important lessons about the past.